 Overviewi Overview of the US healthcare system

-The debates over the US healthcare system have been further exacerbated by the 2020 coronavirus (covid-19) global pandemic, the greatest challenge the US healthcare system has faced in decades.
-The US quickly became the covid-19 capital of the world, with the most infected individuals and reported deaths of any country at the time of publication.2 In the US, the covid-19 pandemic took the largest toll on older Americans, resulting in a wave of infections and deaths in nursing homes and long-term care facilities across the country.3 While many dedicated healthcare providers, emergency service personnel, and essential workers quickly engaged in covid-19 relief efforts, the federal government failed to contain the pandemic, and left the 50 states to design their own strategies for containing the virus.
+The prominent partisan debates over the US healthcare system have been further exacerbated by the 2020 coronavirus (covid-19) global pandemic, the greatest challenge the US healthcare system has faced in decades.
+The US quickly became the covid-19 capital of the world, with the most infected individuals and reported deaths of any country at the time of publication.2 While many dedicated healthcare providers quickly engaged in covid-19 relief efforts, the federal government failed to contain the pandemic, and left the 50 states to design their own strategies for containing the virus.
 State responses varied along political lines, with governors aligned with Trump following his lead of downplaying the virus, and those in 'blue states' adopting more restrictive policies of 'social distancing'.

-Since Biden has held the presidency, there has been a significant change in the response to the pandemic.
-In particular, the nationwide rollout of covid-19 vaccination programmes has resulted in decreases in the spread of covid-19 as well as its mortality rate, which has allowed most if not all states to relax restrictions and regain control of the outbreak.
-However, the full impact of the pandemic has yet to be determined.
+Since Biden began his presidency, there was a significant change in the response to the pandemic.
+In particular, the nationwide rollout of covid-19 vaccination programmes resulted in decreases in the spread of covid-19 as well as its mortality rate, which allowed states to relax restrictions and the federal government to declare the end of the public health emergency on 11 May 2023.

 The healthcare economyi General